10 Program Manager Interview Questions to Help You Prepare

 6. Tell me about a time when you fell behind on a project.
 What did you do to pull it back?

 This question touches on important program management skills, including risk management, preventing scope creep, and problem-solving skills.
 Provide examples of steps you’ve taken to set a delayed project back on the right course to meet milestones and deadlines for deliverables.
 Communication would also be key in this situation.
-Mention your experiences being assertive and the steps you’ve taken to control projects, prioritize tasks, and communicate with others on your team.
+Mention your assertiveness experiences and the steps you’ve taken to control projects, prioritize tasks, and communicate with others on your team.

 7. Tell me about your management style when directing a team of project managers.

 Talk about the traits that make you a successful program manager.
 An ideal program manager can show empathy, solve problems, offer support, give constructive feedback, communicate effectively, and offer strategies and guidance to their team.
 Highlight your ability to communicate with various stakeholders.
-You can also talk about your ability to build teams, improve collaboration, and inspire positive change.
+You can also discuss your ability to build teams, improve collaboration, and inspire positive change.

 From project to program manager

-The path to becoming a program manager typically starts with project manager.
+The career path to becoming a program manager typically starts with project manager.
 If you're advancing from project to program manager, you'll want to make sure you have a firm foundation of experience and all the key project management skills.
 Be sure to check out Coursera's resource guide to becoming a project manager, where you'll find articles for every step of your journey.

 Placeholder